idleberg/atom-atomizr/README.md

 * Convert Atom to Sublime Text
 * Convert Sublime Text completions to Atom
 * Convert Sublime Text snippet to Atom
-* Toggle Atom format
+* Toggle Atom format (CSON⟷JSON)
-* Toggle Sublime format
+* Toggle Sublime Text format (XML⟷JSON)

-A shortcut for automatic conversion is also available in the context menu.
+The shortcut for automatic conversion is also available in the context menu.

 ### Keyboard Shortcuts